Edward Carpenter: Revival of reputation

 Following his death, Carpenter's written works fell out of print and were largely forgotten except among devotees of British labour movement history.
 However, in the 1970s and 1980s, interest in his work was revived by historians such as Jeffrey Weeks and Sheila Rowbotham, and some of Carpenter's works were reprinted by the Gay Men's Press.
-Carpenter's opposition to pollution and cruelty to animals have resulted in some historians arguing Carpenter's ideas anticipated the modern Green and animal rights movements.
+Carpenter's opposition to pollution and cruelty to animals has resulted in some historians arguing that Carpenter's ideas anticipated the modern Green and animal rights movements.
 Carpenter was described by Fiona MacCarthy as the "Saint in Sandals", the "Noble Savage" and, more recently, the "gay godfather of the British left".

 Written works

 Chants of Labour was a songbook for socialists, contributions to which Carpenter had solicited in The Commonweal.

 It comprised works by John Glasse, Edith Nesbit, John Bruce Glasier, Andreas Scheu, William Morris, Jim Connell, Herbert Burrows, and others.